 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), which is cosponsored by the College Board and the National Merit Scholarship Corporation (NMSC), is a standardized test usually taken by high school juniors, although younger students may take it as well.
 The test is provided only two times each year in October.
-For example, in 2012, the dates were set on October 1 and October 20.
 Each high school that decided to offer the test could choose only one of these two dates.
-The dates for the 2013 test have not been scheduled yet.

 And if you don’t do well, it does not hurt your chances, so don’t sweat it!
 You probably needed the test-taking experience, and you will do better on the SAT as a result.
 Additionally, it can be a great experience for students who are not great at taking tests.
 It is almost identical to the SAT, down to the instructions on each section.
 In fact, the only critical difference is the reading/math/writing level of the questions, which is more appropriate for younger students.

 Answer the questions after reading the following passage:

 Peanut allergy is the most prevalent food allergy in the United States, affecting around one and a half million people, and it is potentially on the rise in children in the United States.
 While thought to be the most common cause of food-related death, deaths from food allergies are very rare.
 The allergy typically begins at a very young age and remains present for life for most people.
 Approximately one-fifth to one-quarter of children with a peanut allergy, however, outgrow it.
 Treatment involves careful avoidance of peanuts or any food that may contain peanut pieces or oils.
 For some sufferers, exposure to even the smallest amount of peanut product can trigger a serious reaction.